AutoFormat Option in Excel

 This looks unprofessional, ugly, plain data, etc… Whatever you call but does not look treat to watch at the moment.

-Step 4: Here we have a totally of 17 different kinds of pre-designed format options (one is for removing formatting).
+- Step 4: Here we have a total of 17 different kinds of pre-designed format options (one is for removing formatting).
 Select the suitable format option according to your taste and click Ok.

 Wow!
 Looking the lot better now than the earlier plain data.

 Note: We can change the formatting at any point in time by just selecting the different format styles in the AutoFormat option.

 All the formats are a set of 6 different format options.
 We have limited control over these formatting options.